sebslon/legacy_fight/README.md

   - Solution: `SQLBasedDriverReportCreator` - Use single SQL statement to create report instead of using entities and lazy/eager loaded collections
     - Basic example of "Parallel Models" refactorization when based on Feature Flags report is generated old or new way
     - Usage of `Reconciliation` to compare old and new report (#todo - remove - 686a8fe/cabs-java)
+- Problem: Mismatched database paradigm (Graph representation of Transits History)
+  - Solution: `GraphTransitAnalyzer` - Use graph database to analyze transit history
+  - Usage of `Transactional Outbox` pattern to ensure consistency between graph and SQL database (TODO)
+  - ⚙️ TO BE DONE ⚙️: FINISH GRAPH DB IMPLEMENTATION - Only TransitAnalyzer is covered with tests

 ## Installation